SameerRamzan/Neflix_Analysis_SQL_/README.md

 ## Objectives
 Data Source: The data for this project is sourced from the Kaggle Netflix dataset.

+## Database Creation
-## Database Creation: A Postgre database named Netflix is created to store the data.
+A Postgre database named Netflix is created to store the data.

 ### **Data Analysis**
 SQL queries are used to analyze the distribution of movies vs TV shows, identify top countries contributing to Netflix content, and explore trends in content additions.